-352. Where further enquiries are required to enable a decision about how to proceed, the LADO and case manager should discuss how and by whom the investigation will be undertaken.
+369. Where further enquiries are required to enable a decision about how to proceed, the LADO and case manager should discuss how and by whom the investigation will be undertaken.
+The LADO will provide advice and guidance to schools and colleges when considering allegations against adults working with children.
+The LADO's role is not to investigate the allegation, but to ensure that an appropriate investigation is carried out, whether that is by the police, local authority Children's social care, the school or college, or a combination of these.
 In straightforward cases, the investigation should normally be undertaken by a senior member of the school's or college's staff.